This is a Groupmuse Virtual Premiere

 The film also presents the Orchestra Le Metamorfosi under the direction of Sieva Borzak, and Quartettorfeo, an ensemble comprised of violinists Manfred Croci and Plamena Krumova, violist Morian Taddei, cellists Ilaria Calabrò and Eleonora Testa, and the Italian writer David Colantoni.

-Let music speak as the voice of love and hope, bringing us unity and peace!
+Let music share in the voices of love and hope, bringing us unity and peace!

 Conversation with Giovanni Sollima.